-The UK grows around 10 million pumpkins each year, and as these giant squashes love plenty of rain, this summer’s heat wave has meant a headache for growers all over the country.
+The UK grows around 10 million pumpkins each year, and as these giant squashes love plenty of rain, this summer has meant a bumper harvest for farmers across the country.

-However, the farmers have a deadline to hit, with the vast majority of the harvest being snapped up by consumers in the week prior to October 31st.
+The growers have a deadline to hit, with the vast majority of the pumpkin crop being snapped up by consumers in the week prior to October 31st.
 It is estimated that 95% of these giant squashes are destined to be carved into decorative lanterns, with only around 5% of them used as ingredients in pies, soups or stews.

-With the average weight of a pumpkin likely to be around 14-16lbs in 2018, it’s expected that a gigantic 60-70,000 tonnes of these most seasonal of vegetables will go uneaten this autumn.
+With the average weight of a pumpkin likely to be around 16lbs in 2021, it’s expected that a gigantic 70,000 tonnes of these most seasonal of vegetables will go uneaten this autumn.